relrod/rpi_gpio-gem/README.md

 ## Note

-**Programs which use this library must be run as root.**
+**Programs which use this library can now be run as any user that has sudo privileges.**

-This is because of permissions on `/sys/class/gpio`:
+This is because the code uses sudo and the permissions on `/sys/class/gpio`:

 ```bash
 [root@fedora-arm ~]# ls -la /sys/class/ | grep gpio